Brief: If you are encountering snap not found error for some Snap packages, this tutorial will help you find why.

 The answer lies in whether you are using a 32-bit or 64-bit operating system.
 You probably already know that support for 32-bit systems is fading.
 Newer applications are often developed only for 64-bit systems.

 If the Snap application in question is only available for 64-bit systems and you are using a 32-bit system, your Linux distribution won’t see the packages.
-Hence you see the package not found error while trying to install it with Snap command.
+Hence you see the package not found error while installing it with Snap command.

 In other words, you cannot install that application using Snap.
-Perhaps you can look for the regular way of installing that application if it is available in 32-bit format.
+Perhaps you can look for the regular installation of that application if it is available in 32-bit format.

 2. Snap find command finds the application

-It could happen that the application is listed in the output of the snap find command.
+The application might be listed in the output of the snap find command.
 But then what could be the problem in installing the package?

 This depends if the Snap package is available in classic.
 Snap packages by design are secure and they do not interact with the host system.
-Some applications need to use the host system and hence a ‘classic mode’ was introduced in Snap packaging.
+Some applications need to use the host system; hence, a ‘classic mode’ was introduced in Snap packaging.

 If the application is available in classic mode, you need to specify that snap needs to be installed in classic mode.
 This is done by using the –classic flag in the command.